griptape-ai/griptape/docs/griptape-framework/data/artifacts.md

 ## Overview

-**Artifacts** are used for passing different types of data between Griptape components.
+**[Artifacts](../../reference/griptape/artifacts/base_artifact.md)** are used for passing different types of data between Griptape components.
 All tools return artifacts that are later consumed by tasks and task memory.
 Artifacts make sure framework components enforce contracts when passing and consuming data.

 ## TextArtifact

-Used for passing text data of arbitrary size around the framework.
+A [TextArtifact](../../reference/griptape/artifacts/text_artifact.md) for passing text data of arbitrary size around the framework.
 It can be used to count tokens with [token_count()](../../reference/griptape/artifacts/text_artifact.md#griptape.artifacts.text_artifact.TextArtifact.token_count) with a tokenizer.
 It can also be used to generate a text embedding with [generate_embedding()](../../reference/griptape/artifacts/text_artifact.md#griptape.artifacts.text_artifact.TextArtifact.generate_embedding) and access it with [embedding](../../reference/griptape/artifacts/text_artifact.md#griptape.artifacts.text_artifact.TextArtifact.embedding).